ConnectedLib/connectedlib10/modules/capacity/section-5-2.md

 - What are the positives and negatives of your current inventory?

 While this is barely scratching the surface, these are important questions when assessing your technology capacity.
-For more information on technology evaluation in libraries, take a look at Tech Soup for Libraries’ information on <a href="http://www.techsoupforlibraries.org/Cookbooks/Planning%20for%20Success/Planning%20and%20Decision%20Making/technology-assessments">Technology Assessment</a>.
+For more information on technology evaluation in libraries, take a look at Tech Soup for Libraries’ information on <a href="http://www.techsoupforlibraries.org/Cookbooks/Planning%20for%20Success/Planning%20and%20Decision%20Making/technology-assessments" target="_blank">Technology Assessment</a>.